carloocchiena/django_social_feed/README.md

 - Follow and unfollow users
 - See the main dashboard with all the posts in chronological order
 - Create new posts, uploading a picture and seeing a preview
+- Get coins on some actions (such as creating a new post)
 - Delete their posts
 - Delete (deactivate) their profile
 - Check the help page